nikitavoloboev/data/focusing/habits.md

 `Activity rings` is autofilled through my health data and is marked as done when all the ring goals are complete.
 My current calorie goal is 750 calories with fixed 30 min workout & 12H standing goals.

-`Nutritious Plants | Water` is marked as done when I drank only water/tea/coffee (no added sugar) & ate only [nutritious whole foods (nuts/veggies/fruits)](../health/nutrition/foods.md) with focus on completing my micro & macro nutrient goals.
-It includes consuming my [daily supplements](../health/nutrition/supplements.md).
+`Nutritious Plants | Water` is marked as done when I drank only water/tea/coffee (no added sugar) & ate only [nutritious whole foods (nuts/veggies/fruits)](../health/nutrition/foods.md) with focus on completing my [micro & macro nutrient goals](../health/nutrition/nutrition.md).

 `Impact | Simplify | Calm` is marked as done when I felt my work was impactful towards my goals.
 All of my values and rules were held.
 I further simplified things and cut out noise from my life to focus on creating and capturing value.
 It also means I was calm and mindful throughout the day.
 No anxieties and no inhibitions.